yuanbei/Nars-Wiki/Concept-Object:-Content-and-Attributes.md

 Such logical approach led to organizing all the term-related information into big buckets or objects called concepts.
 In OpenNARS, all tasks and beliefs that share a common term are collected into a concept object, which is named by the shared term.
 As a result, any valid inference step necessarily happens within a single concept.
 Therefore, a concept becomes a unit for resource allocation, which is larger than a task or a belief.
 The system distributes its resources firstly among the concepts, and then secondly, within each concept, among the tasks and beliefs.
 The result is a two-level memory structure where each level, the notion of [“bag”](https://github.com/opennars/opennars/wiki/System-Memory-(bag,-overall-structure)) applies.

-Every term within a Narsese statement including statement itself in internal implementation is represented by a concept.
-For example, statement **<raven --> black>** is represented using three concepts: "raven", "black" and "<raven --> black>".
-The concept itself is an object, a big chunk of information, that includes much information beyond name of the concept itself.
-Concept incorporates numerous data structures including two "BAG" data structures where task-links and term-links are stored referred as "Task Bag" and "Term Bag" respectively.

 We can describe the memory of NARS as a bag of concepts, with, within each concept, a bag of tasks and a bag of beliefs.
 1 For instance, if the statement of a new task is “raven → bird”, then